TaylorCSmith/TaylorCSmith.github.io/_posts/2017-08-29-logo-design-contest-starts-now.markdown

 ---
 layout: post
-title: "The Book I Used to Learn C#"
+title: "The Book I Used to Learn C# Fundamentals"
 date: 2014-04-25 16:54:46
 author: Taylor
 categories: